devlinjunker/test.atom-package/packages.md

  - Outline of flow files
   - make sure flow server is running for project:
    - new terminal, `./node_modules/.bin/flow start`
- - [ ] Look into "find references" flow package
+ - [..]
+Look into "find references" flow package
+  - Attempting to google around for this seems like it isn't that supported by flow
+  - May want to move to typescript for this

 #### IDE-Typescript --
 Enhancements for UI to improve Typescript Development **Requires atom-ide-ui package**